pryley/site-reviews/readme.txt

 == Changelog ==

+= 8.2.1 (unreleased) =

+- Fixed async actions showing a zero date instead of "async" in the Scheduled Actions table
+- Fixed the Scheduled Actions table failing when another plugin registers its own Action Scheduler schedule

 = 8.2.0 (2026-08-06) =

 - Added per-addon settings storage: each addon now keeps its settings in its own option